 When researching the Ketogenic Diet you may have stumbled upon the High Protein Ketogenic Diet (HPKD).
 Once someone hears about this form of keto there are always lots of questions around what the difference is and how it compares to Standard Keto.
 We hear your questions and have answered them all for you with this article, The High Protein Ketogenic Diet Explained.

 What is the High Protein Ketogenic Diet?
-How does differs from normal keto?

 A High Protein Ketogenic Diet (HPKD) is similar to the standard keto diet in terms of fat making up the majority of your daily macronutrient intake, but just like the name infers, this version on the keto diet requires eating a higher percentage of protein.
 Let’s compare the macronutrients ratios: